adv-panda/infodeslib/README.md

 ```

-Split the dataset into training, validation for DES (DSEL) and testing.
+Split the dataset into training, validation for DES (DSEL), and testing.

 ```python
 X = df.drop(['target'], axis=1)